-The MSM5416262 is a 4-Mbit CMOS multiport DRAM composed of a 262,144-word by 16-bit dynamic RAM, and a 512-word by 16-bit SAM.
+The MSM54V16273 is a 4-Mbit CMOS multiport DRAM composed of a 262,144-word by 16-bit dynamic RAM, and a 512-word by 16-bit SAM.
 Its RAM and SAM operate independently and asynchronously.

 It supports three types of operations: random access to RAM port, high speed serial access to SAM port, and bidirectional transfer of data between any selected row in the RAM port and the SAM port.
-In addition to the conventional multiport DRAM operating modes, the MSM5416262 features block write, flash write functions on the RAM port and a split data transfer capability on the SAM port.
+In addition to the conventional multiport DRAM operating modes, the MSM54V16273 features block write, flash write functions, extended page mode on the RAM port, a split data transfer capability, and programmable stops on the SAM port.
 The SAM port requires no refresh operation because it uses static CMOS flip-flops.